NovaGaia/strapi-plugin-generic-publisher/README.md

 ![preview](./docs/cap1.png)

 > **Warning**
-> Avant toute utilisation, l'`Etat de publication` affiche un message générique.
+> Before any use, the `Publication Status' displays a generic message.

 > **Note**
-> Le message d'`Etat de publication` n'est pas stocké en base (au cas où celle-ci serait recopiée sur d'autres instances), mais dans un fichier sous `./public/status-${instances[id].name}.txt`
+> The `Publication Status' message is not stored in the database (in case it is copied to other instances), but in a file under `./public/status-${instances[id].name}.txt`.

-Si plusieurs instances sont configurées, le bloc se répète.
+If several instances are configured, the block is repeated.

-`Publication automatique activée` indique si le CRON est activé pour cette instance, see `instances.enabled`.
+Auto-publish enabled`indicates whether CRON is enabled for this instance, see`instances.enabled`.

-### Publier
+### Publish

-Cliquez sur `Publier` pour déclancher l'action.
+Click on `Publish` to initiate the action.

-- Le bouton est désactivé en attandant (si vous rafraichissez la page, le bouton sera de nouveau actif).
+- The button is disabled while waiting (if you refresh the page, the button will be enabled again).
-- `Etat de publication` affiche Build started at `<date>`
+- The `Publish Status` displays Build started at `<date>`.
-- Au retour de l'action, le bouton se réactive.
+- When the action returns, the button is reactivated.

-### Gestion des retours
+### Return management

-Lors du retour de l'action, l'`Etat de publication` sera mis à jour avec un message de réussite ou d'erreur et l'heure.
+When the action returns, the `Publish Status` will be updated with a success or error message and the time.

-- `Publication en cours`: Build started at `<date>`
+- Release in progress: Build started at `<date>`.
-- `Success`: Last build with success at `<date>`
+- Success: Last build with success at `<date>`.
-- `Error`: Last build in error at `<date>`
+- Error: Last build in error at `<date>`.

-En cas d'erreur, un `Toast` s'affiche avec le message d'erreur retourné par le serveur distant, que vous pourrez retrouver dans les logs du serveur Strapi.
+In case of an error, a `Toast` is displayed with the error message returned by the remote server, which you can find in the Strapi server logs.